Diploma in Food Science & Technology (DFST - S47)

 This module aims to provide learners with knowledge and skills on risk assessment, handling of biohazardous materials and chemicals, decontamination, storage and disposal of biohazardous waste and chemical waste.
 Laboratory design, standard safe practices, containment equipment and personal protective equipment appropriate for each biosafety level and routes of transmission of biological agents in laboratories are covered.

-This module aims to provide students with an overview as well as insights into the applications of science in day-to-day life, covering areas such as flavour and fragrances, materials and food science.
-Designed as an active learning module, students will explore and relate fundamental scientific principles to practices in the various industries as well as their course of study.
+This module aims to provide students with an overview as well as insights into the applications of chemistry in day-to-day life, covering products and applications related to perfumery, cosmetics and material sciences with an overview of sustainability issues.
+Designed as an active learning module, students will explore and relate fundamental scientific principles to practices in the various industries.

 Equips students with basic mathematical knowledge and skills in algebra, trigonometry and calculus to enable them to understand and solve engineering problems encountered in their course of studies.
 It also serves as a foundation for further mathematics in the subsequent modules.
 Students also learn how to use mathematical software.